Liam Payne fans gather in great crowds to pay tribute in London’s Hyde Park - NewsBreak

 While some have gathered at one of the many memorials throughout the UK and the US, others are connecting on social media.

-One Direction fan accounts, particularly on X, were popular hubs for news and community engagement during the group’s heyday in the early 2010s.
+One Direction fan accounts, particularly on the former Twitter, were popular places for fans to gather during the group’s heyday circa the early 2010s to connect, share stories and indulge in excitement for and about the band.

-“I knew that not only did I need this account to mourn, but thousands of other people did too,’ he said.
+“Then I remembered the thousands of people who still follow @1DAlert, and I knew this was the best place for me to be,” he said.
+“I knew that not only did I need this account to mourn, but thousands of other people did too.”

 “I hope I have been able to offer some peace for fellow fans,” Azar said.